SKindij/JavaScript-Reference-Guide/Web-API/README.md

 ### Document Object Model
 > _DOM is interface that allows JS to access and manipulate structure and content of HTML or XML document._
-> _DOM is a hierarchical tree-like structure that represents web page, with each element in tree representing different part of page, such as headings, paragraphs, images, and links.
-Developers can use DOM to access and modify properties and attributes of these elements, such as their text content, styles, and event handlers._
+> _DOM is hierarchical tree-like structure that represents web page, with each element representing different part of page, such as headings, paragraphs, images, and links.
+Developers use DOM to access and modify properties and attributes of these elements, such as their text content, styles, and event handlers._
 * Fetching
   + index.html
 * Parsing